 1. Quality of the kicker: Are they accurate?
 Will they be given ample opportunity to attempt long field goals?

 2. Scoring potential of the offense: A top kicker doesn’t always need to be tied to a juggernaut, but the offense needs to be able to move the ball.
 Bad offenses often fail to generate enough scoring chances for the kicker.

 3. Quality of the team: Game flow matters.
 Teams that are winning are likely to continue attempting field goals throughout the game.
 Teams that are losing are more likely to go for it on 4th down instead of kicking the field goal.
 You want a kicker from a good team.

-These three items are equally important, in my opinion.
-Now, while I would never advise anybody to reach early for a kicker, I also feel that waiting until the last round is a mistake.
-Most owners reading these columns are highly active.
-I for one, have never gone into week 1 of a season with the same team I drafted.
+These three items are equally important.
+While nobody would ever advise you to reach early for a kicker, it might consider a mistake to wait until the last round.
+Most owners are highly active to start the year, and many have never gone into week-1 of the season with the same team they drafted.
 There is always a hot pick up or two that emerge as pre-season action winds down.
 Who is the player that gets dropped to accommodate the add?
 Easy, it is your last position player drafted.

-That is why, in my opinion, it makes little sense to draft defense and kicker in the last two rounds.
-Your last position player is almost always going back to the waiver wire anyway.
+That is why you can make an argument it makes little sense to draft your defense and kicker in the last two rounds.
+Your last position player is almost always going back to the waiver wire.
 Why not take your defense in round 12 and your kicker in the second to last round?
 That way, you will land an above average kicker and you don’t really sacrifice anything of value.
-Think about it.
+Just something to consider.